mikeboyle/rerender-demo/README.md

 This simple React app visualizes how and why components in a React component tree will re-render (or will not).

+The site is available online here: https://super-mermaid-52df4a.netlify.app/

+You can clone and run this repo locally:
+1. Clone the repo to your computer
+1. `npm install`
+1. `npm start`
+1. Site should open at `localhost:3000` on your browser.

 ## What is rendering?
 What is re-rendering?

 A React component will always render at least once, when it is "mounted" to the DOM.